docsforadobe/after-effects-plugin-guide/docs/effect-details/useful-utility-functions.rst

 Long ago, we helped a developer integrate their stand-alone tracker with After Effects by exposing a set of functions to give them some way to notify us of, and be notified of, changes to the timeline.

-With the numerous AEGP API calls available, these aren’t used much, but they’re still available.
+With the numerous AEGP API calls available, these aren't used much, but they're still available.

-Don’t confuse this suite with `AEGP_ItemSuite <#_bookmark569>`__.
+Don't confuse this suite with `AEGP_ItemSuite <#_bookmark569>`__.

 ----